 Rapid Review 1: Each round review report will be available within 3 weeks and author(s) will need to pay $100 (USD), if accepted.

 Rapid Review 2: Each round review report will be available within 12-14 days and author(s) will need to pay $500 (USD), if accepted.

 Rapid Review 3: Each round review report will be available within 5-7 days and author(s) will need to pay $1000 (USD), if accepted.

-If the author forgets to choose the rapid publication model during submission, then they can email at firstname.lastname@example.org at any later stage by mentioning one of the above options.
+If the author forgets to choose a rapid publication model during submission, then they can email at email@example.com at any later stage by mentioning one of the above options.
 If the author(s) would not indicate their interest in Rapid publication, the article will be automatically considered under normal (free) publication.

 Kindly note that all publishing models have the same review process and acceptance criteria, the only difference is the time period of reviewing.